Postpartum Rage and Art Therapy: What Moms Need to Know

 Bringing a new life into the world is often celebrated as a joyful and fulfilling time.
-But for many new mothers, the postpartum period can be marked by intense and unexpected emotions—especially anger or sudden outbursts that feel like a storm inside.
-This experience, known as postpartum rage, is more common than most people realize.
+But for many new mothers, the postpartum period can be marked by intense and unexpected emotions, especially anger.
+Postpartum rage can feel like a storm inside and can turn into a sudden outburst of anger.
+This experience is more common than most people realize.
 Yet, because it’s rarely talked about, it often catches moms off guard and can feel overwhelming, isolating, and even scary.

-If you’re navigating postpartum rage, please know you’re not alone—and you’re not a bad mom.
+If you’re navigating postpartum rage, please know you’re not alone, and you’re not a bad mom.
 As an art therapist in Denver, I support women in expressing and processing these intense emotions through creativity and self-compassion.
-Art therapy offers a gentle yet powerful way to work through the anger, guilt, and confusion many moms feel in early motherhood—and begin reconnecting with themselves.
+Art therapy offers a gentle yet powerful way to work through the anger, guilt, and confusion many moms feel in early motherhood.

 In some cases, postpartum rage may be linked to perinatal mood and anxiety disorders (PMADs) such as anxiety, depression, bipolar disorder, OCD, PTSD, or psychosis.
 If symptoms persist or worsen, it's important to seek care from a perinatal mental health professional.

 Art therapy offers a safe and expressive outlet for processing intense feelings like postpartum rage.
 As an art therapist in Denver, I often work with mothers navigating big emotions they don’t always have the words for.
-Through the use of visual art—drawing, painting, sculpture, collage—moms can release the emotions they’ve been carrying and reconnect with themselves on a deeper level.
+Through the use of visual art, like drawing, painting, sculpture, collage, moms can release the emotions they’ve been carrying and reconnect with themselves on a deeper level.

 This non-verbal form of expression helps you externalize internal chaos in a supportive environment.
 Instead of bottling up anger or feeling ashamed of it, art therapy allows you to express and understand your rage compassionately.

 Working with an art therapist gives moms the opportunity to explore the root causes of their postpartum rage.
 Reflecting on your art with the guidance of a trained professional can help you identify emotional patterns, triggers, and unresolved pain.
-Through this creative process, you gain not only insight—but empowerment.
+Through this creative process, you gain not only insight, but the opportunity to feel empowered in your experiences.

 Group art therapy can also be a meaningful way to connect with other mothers navigating similar emotional terrain.
 Sharing artwork and witnessing others' experiences creates a sense of camaraderie, validation, and hope.
 Simply knowing you're not alone can ease the intensity of postpartum rage and bring relief.